 Classrooms and Labs

 The Physics and Engineering Department is housed in the Hickman Science Center, which features state-of-the-art computer labs, lecture rooms (including one for distance education), modern laboratories, research areas, and a small machine shop.
 The department has recently added a 12-core rack-mounted server for faculty and student to use in scientific parallel computations.
-Available technology includes modern oscilloscopes, instrumental data acquisition interfaces, and optical measuring devices, as well as an NMR apparatus, a defraction-based particle size analyzer, and telescopes with camera attachments.
+Available technology includes modern oscilloscopes, instrumental data acquisition interfaces, and optical measuring devices, as well as an NMR apparatus, a diffraction-based particle size analyzer, and telescopes with camera attachments.
 The department has in-house access to a CNC circuit board milling machine, a scanning electron microscope, a fluorescence microscope, and an Ar-Au sputtering machine.

 Degrees in physics and engineering are widely recognized as the best preparation for creative and quantitative modeling and problem-solving skills in demand by a variety of industries, including:

 - Mathematical modeling, problem solving, and prediction (such as for financial market analysis)

 - Multiatomic molecules: prediction, existence and properties for small molecules using artificial intelligence

 - Biophysics experimental research in imaging with proton beams

 - Development and characterization of high energy detectors